How to Improve Caravan Electric Braking Systems

 What if changing the cable does not work?

-You are right; changing cable may not work.
-There is a little know phenomenon known as drum polarisation.
+At times, changing cable may not work due to a little know phenomenon known as drum polarisation.

 I will write more on this subject in a few weeks, but here is a brief overview.